2 CBM_dataPrep_SK

 |

-level3DT | Data table | Table associating pixel groups with key attributes |
+disturbanceEvents | Data table | Table with disturbance events for each simulation year |

 speciesPixelGroup | Data table | Table connecting pixel groups to species IDs |